diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 An alloc function [initializes the memory for the instance itself](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_alloc).
 We can provide a custom one, but we will usually fall on the standard Python's allocation strategy.

-With our instance in hand we simply have to initialize the needed memory for our array.
-We do this trough Python's [memory interface functions](https://docs.python.org/3/c-api/memory.html#memory-interface).
+With our instance in hand, we simply have to initialize the needed memory for our array.
+We do this through Python's [memory interface functions](https://docs.python.org/3/c-api/memory.html#memory-interface).
 The API provides our known malloc, free, etc...
 It does even provide a new for object allocation.